NuKeeperDotNet/NuKeeper-Action/README.md

 # Nukeeper for GitHub Action

+Following the archival of Nukeeper (see [issue](https://github.com/NuKeeperDotNet/NuKeeper/issues/1155)), this repository is now archived as well.

 ## Nukeeper

 NuKeeper is a tool to automagically update NuGet packages in .NET projects with the supports for .NET framework and .NET Core.
 To find out more about Nukeeper check out the neighboring [NuKeeper](https://github.com/NuKeeperDotNet/NuKeeper) repository.